turtleboyagain120/Carlos-cool/README.md

 To prevent malicious web arcades and scraper bots from stealing this standalone web bundle, the application features an integrated, lightweight **3-Block DRM Lock**:

-* **Domain & Environment Sensing**: The game cross-references a hardcoded internal backdrop label against the native sensing block `[backdrop name] of [Stage]`, alongside secondary framework environment checks.
+* **Domain & Environment Sensing**: The game utilizes specialized environment sensing blocks to cross-reference the native browser URL and environment framework against hardcoded parameters.
 * **Anti-Tamper Protocol**: If a scraper alters the internal file directory architecture or attempts to host the game bundle on an unapproved domain, the runtime instantly triggers a complete lockdown.
 * **The Lockdown Screen**: The game halts execution, renders a permanent black screen, and displays a strict notice directing players to download authentic updates exclusively from the official GitHub repository.

 ---

-## Licensing
+## 📄 Licensing Summary

 * **Software / Code:** Licensed under the GNU General Public License v3.0 (see `LICENSE-CODE.txt`).
 * **Art, Audio, & Media Assets:** All files inside the `/assets` directory (or another file) are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (see `LICENSE-ASSETS.txt`).
----

 ---